 A Complete Guide to Rottnest Island

-quokka on rottnest island
+wadjemup lighthouse rottnest island

 Affectionately known as Rotto, or Wadjemup to the local Noogar people, the island sits just off the coast of Fremantle, a short 30-minute ferry ride from the mainland.
-Best known for its famous quokka populations, people come from all over the world to try and snap the perfect selfie with the cute smiling little quokkas that roam all over the island.
-They’re definitely not shy, so you’re likely to spot them all over the place, from the main street to the beach club, and maybe even having a midday nap in the shade near your luxury glamping tent.
+Best known for its famous quokka population, people come from all over the world to try and snap the perfect selfie with the cute smiling little quokkas that roam all over the island.
+They’re definitely not shy, and you’re likely to spot them all over the place, from the main street to the beach club, and maybe even having a midday nap in the shade near your luxury glamping tent.

 rottnest island